AdobeDocs/experience-manager-desktop-app.en/help/using.md

    ![Browse the DAM files and folders](assets/browse_folder_da2.png "Browse the DAM files and folders")

-1. To view more information and a larger thumbnail of an individual asset, click the file name.
+1. To view more information and a larger thumbnail of an individual asset, click the filename.

    ![See a larger preview of an asset and actions](assets/large_preview_actions_da2.png "See a larger preview of an asset and actions")

 1. Click **[!UICONTROL Open]** or **[!UICONTROL Edit]** to download the file locally and just view it or edit it in the native application, respectively.
 1. Search using keywords to find a related asset in the AEM repository.
 Use `?` and `*` as wildcards.
 These wildcards substitute for a single character or for multiple characters, respectively.
-Filter and sort the results as required.
+Filter and sort the results as necessary.

    ![Sample search using asterisk wildcard](assets/search_wildcard_da2.png "Sample search using asterisk wildcard")